thomasthaddeus/cityuseattle.github.io/docs/git/install.md

     > **Note:** replace `<username>` to your GitHub username, and `<email>` to the email address you used to register GitHub.
     >
-    > If you want to know more about the Git config command, you can see here <https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup>
+    > If you want to know more about the Git config command, you can see here: <https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup>.

  3. Please read [this tutorial]({{ site.baseurl }}{% link docs/common/gen_ssh_key.md %}) to generate SSH keys.
 Print the public key, then please select and copy the output.